 Amateur Photographer verdict

-- Excellent handling and incredibly intuitive to use
+- Pro handling and incredibly intuitive to use

-The Nikon Z7 II is a beast of a camera.
-While its spec falls below Nikon’s high end Z9 in video quality and continuous burst mode speed, it packs the same 45.7MP resolution.
-When you compare the price of the Z9 ($5,496 / £5,299) and Nikon Z7 II ($2,597 / £2,400) the latter seems like a great deal – particularly considering that portrait shooters don’t need super-fast burst speeds or ultra high-end video.
+The Nikon Z8 is a beast of a camera, offering essentially the same specifications as the flagship Nikon Z9, such as 45.7MP resolution, but in a smaller and less expensive body.
+When you compare the price of the Z9 ($5,497 / £4,999) and Nikon Z8 ($3,499 / £3,199), the latter seems like a great deal – particularly considering that portrait shooters don’t need super-fast burst speeds or ultra high-end video.

-To entice the portrait photographer the Z7 II includes 493 focus points and is fast to focus and process images.
-When we tested the camera in December 2020 we found its face and eye detection feature to be incredibly effective and were also impressed by the image detail and astonishing dynamic range that the camera can produce.
+To entice the portrait photographer, the Z8 includes 493 focus points and is fast to focus and process images.
+When we tested the camera on its release, we found its subject detection feature to be incredibly effective compared to previous Nikon models and were also impressed by the image detail and astonishing dynamic range that the camera can produce.

-For any portrait photographer whether professional or enthusiast the Nikon Z7 II is an excellent choice.
-What really clinches the top spot for it is the range of Nikon Z-mount lenses, which is expanding brilliantly and includes some absolutely dynamite choices for portraits, like the lovely and not too expensive Nikkor Z 85mm f/1.8 S.
+For any portrait photographer, whether professional or enthusiast, the Nikon Z8 is an excellent choice.
+What clinches the top spot for it is the range of Nikon Z-mount lenses, which is expanding brilliantly and includes some absolutely dynamite choices for portraits, such as the lovely and not-too-expensive Nikkor Z 85mm f/1.8 S.

 Best portrait camera for beginners: Canon EOS R10